blbadger/blbadger.github.io/language-representations.md

 may be further increased to nearly $100$ or more by increasing the number of gradient descent iterations per clamp shift step from one to fifty.

 It is interesting to note that the transformer architecture is much more amenable to this gradient clamping optimization than the fully connected model, which generally does not yield an $r>3$ without substantial tuning.

+Now that a method of changing the input such that a change in the output is minimized has been found, we can choose appropriate values of $N, \eta, \epsilon$ such that the $e_N$ corresponds to different input tokens.
+For successively larger $N$, we have for a trained GPT-2 model (without a language modeling head)

+$$
+\mathtt{elsius sky is blue.} \\
+\mathtt{elsius skyelsius blue.} \\
+\mathtt{elsius skyelsiuselsius.}
+$$

+Once again, we find that the trained GPT-2 approximates an English sentence with gibberish.

 ### Implications